teaortae/TestApp/README.md

-http test app Written in kotlin using retrofit2
+http test app written in kotlin using retrofit2